Fire weather potential continues as Red Flag Warnings are issued for Sunday

 We will dry out for the start of Spring Thursday!
 Highs will rebound back into the 50s to 60s with the high Country having highs in the 30s to 40s.

-As we finish out the work week, highs will remain in the 50s to 60s, but the High Country does have a chance for snow along with temps remaining in the 30s to 40s.
+To finish out the work week highs will remain in the 50s to 60s but the High Country does have a chance for snow along with temps remaining in the 30s to 40s.